Ecuador Embassy Raid Crossed Line, Top UN Court Told - UrduPoint

 Quito's rare incursion on diplomatic territory sparked an international outcry, and led Mexico to break ties with Ecuador and pull its diplomats out of the country.

-"At the core of this case lies not only the egregious transgression against Mexico, but also the legal certainty of every other sovereign state, international organisation and tribunal in that sacrosanct principle that governs the inviolability of diplomatic premises," he said.
+"At the core of this case lies not only the egregious transgression against Mexico, but also the legal certainty of every other sovereign state, international organisation and tribunal in that sacrosanct principle that governs the inviolability of diplomatic premises," said Celorio.

-The operation "created a disconcerting precedent that resonates throughout the international community," Celorio said.
+The operation "created a disconcerting precedent that resonates throughout the international community," he added.

+"The forceful entry... into our embassy and the egregious attack against our diplomatic personnel has to have consequences," Celorio later told reporters on the steps outside the opulent Peace Palace, home of the ICJ.

+Ecuadoran officials did not make a statement, but will address judges on Wednesday.

 Recent Stories